The Long War, Part 37 / The heydays of Bocskai, 1605

 His Hajdú troops were not as successful as before and he could hardly enlarge their numbers.
 He didn`t have enough power to besiege castles, he was just raiding around.
 Still, he could scatter the 800 mounted riflemen of Alexander Ridolphi at the end of September near Szombathely.

-The Imperial counter-attack was launched in October and he has been gradually pushed out from the area that lay west of the Rába River, in spite of the fact that the rebels were supported by Turkish and Crimean Tatar troops.
+The Imperial counter-attack was launched in October and he has been gradually pushed out from the area that lay west of the Rába River, even though the rebels were supported by Turkish and Crimean Tatar troops.
 The beginning of December found the Imperial and the Hajdú troops facing each other on the opposite banks of the Rába River.
 It was the location where Prince Bocskai`s last Trans-Danubian clash took place.

 Arch-Duke Matthias wrote the following to the Archbishop of Mainz on 14 December: